threefoldfoundation/info_threefold/src/farming/farming_logic3.md

 This is done by [Farming TFT](become_a_farmer), ThreeFold's sustainable equivalent of crypto mining.

 The amount of farmed TFTs is calculated monthly by the open source [consensus driven token reward engine](tftech:consensus3).

+> Note: The consensus driven token reward engine hasn't been implemented yet.
+It will be live with ThreeFold Grid 3.0 in H2 2021.

 !!!include:farming_logic_disclaimer